 Vitamin K Sources Comparison

 You may be wondering about other potential sources of this vitamin aside from green vegetables and leaves.
-Below we make a quick and simple comparison between the three choices we typically get: whole food plants, supplements, or animal-based products.
+Below we make a quick and simple comparison between the three choices we typically get: plant-based foods, supplements, or animal-based products.
 For vitamin K the top choice is clear!

 References